dc-moses/polaris-upload-lab-java/README.md

 # Black Duck Polaris - Upload & Scan Lab (Lab #1)

 The goal of this lab is to provide hands on experience with uploading your source to Polaris and viewing the results.
+There are multiple ways you can scan with Polaris, and uploading your source is one of them.
+In subsequent labs, we will show additional ways you can scan your applications.

-As part of the lab, we will:
+As part of this lab, we will:
+- ensure access to the Polaris platform
+- upload our sample application to Polaris for analysis
-- execute a full SAST and SCA scan, viewing the results in the Polaris UI
+- review the results identified in the Polaris UI

 This repository contains everything you need to complete the lab except for the prerequisite listed below.
+If you have not yet recieved an inviation to the platform contact your Black Duck Sales Engineer.

 ## $\textsf{\color{#800080}{Prerequisites}}$